clarus/coq-blog/posts/2020-10-09 WIP Improvements of coq-of-ocaml for functors and signatures.md

 With [coq-of-ocaml](https://clarus.github.io/coq-of-ocaml/) we can translate many [OCaml](https://ocaml.org/) constructs to an equivalent in the [Coq](https://coq.inria.fr/) language.
+Based on the code which we encounter, we continue to update coq-of-ocaml to handle more OCaml programming patterns.
 In this post, we will show:

 * how we changed the representation of functors to have a clearer generated code;
 * how we handled the anonymous sub-signatures.